ippontech/blog-usa/posts/a-primer-on-snowflake-stored-procedures.md

 * Inherit the current warehouse of the caller.
 * Use the database and schema that the stored procedure is created in.
 * Cannot access most caller-specific information ^[This includes viewing, setting and unsetting session variables, calling functions such as CURRENT_USER() and querying INFORMATION_SCHEMA table functions that return results based on the current user.]
-* Can only read supported session parameters, and cannot set or unset any of the caller’s session parameters.
+* Can only read supported session parameters and cannot set or unset any of the caller’s session parameters.
 * Non-owners are not able to view information about the procedure from the PROCEDURES view.
 * Does not have access to SQL variables created outside the stored procedure ^[ If your stored procedure needs values that are stored in the current session's SQL variables, then the values in those variables should be passed as explicit arguments to the procedure]